rails/rails/guides/source/active_support_core_extensions.md

 # => Mon, 02 Aug 2010 23:21:11 UTC +00:00
 ```

-They translate to calls to +since+ or +advance+.
+They translate to calls to `since` or `advance`.
 For example here we get the correct jump in the calendar reform:

 ```ruby
 Time.utc_time(1582, 10, 3) + 5.days
 # => Mon Oct 18 00:00:00 UTC 1582
 ```

-Extensions to +File+
+Extensions to `File`
 --------------------

-### +atomic_write+
+### `atomic_write`

-With the class method +File.atomic_write+ you can write to a file in a way that will prevent any reader from seeing half-written content.
+With the class method `File.atomic_write` you can write to a file in a way that will prevent any reader from seeing half-written content.

 The name of the file is passed as an argument, and the method yields a file handle opened for writing.
-Once the block is done +atomic_write+ closes the file handle and completes its job.
+Once the block is done `atomic_write` closes the file handle and completes its job.

-For example, Action Pack uses this method to write asset cache files like +all.css+:
+For example, Action Pack uses this method to write asset cache files like `all.css`:

 ```ruby
 File.atomic_write(joined_asset_path) do |cache|